 - Failure to inspect and maintain their vehicle

-If you or a family member has been involved in a motorcycle crash, you should talk to a motorcycle accident attorney right away, even if you think you are at fault.
+If you or a family member has been involved in a motorcycle crash, you should consider your options, even if you think you are at fault.
 Other drivers or third parties could be liable in ways that you are not aware of.

 Should I Talk to a Motorcycle Lawyer?